 To Make a Difference in the World: The Wellesley Landscape at 150

-This one-day symposium, organized by faculty in the Grace Slack McNeil Program for Studies in American Art, explores how Wellesley’s landscape design has shaped and been shaped by the College’s mission to educate women for leadership.
-Bringing together students, faculty, alumnae, and leading experts, the event will reflect on the evolution and meaning of Wellesley’s iconic campus.
+This one-day symposium, organized by faculty in the Grace Slack McNeil Program for Studies in American Art, explored how Wellesley’s landscape design shaped and was shaped by the College’s mission to educate women for leadership.
+Bringing together students, faculty, alumnae, and leading experts, the event reflected on the evolution and meaning of Wellesley’s iconic campus.

 Imagining Museums: The Next 150 Years of Stewarding Art at Wellesley